Installing Checkmate

 Run docker run -d -p 27017:27017 -v $(pwd)/mongo/data:/data/db --name uptime_database_mongo uptime_database_mongo

-The server requires some configuration in order to run.
+The server requires some configuration to run.

 From your checkmate